MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-web-console-my-workspace.md

 Dashboards that you create in My Workspace are unique, they are not shortcuts to existing dashboards.
 As an operator, you can create dashboards in Operations Manager version 1807 Web console in My Workspace.
 You must have the rights of the Operator role in order to create them.

+>[!NOTE]
-The same steps to create a dashboard and add a web part are consistent with creating one in the Monitoring workspace.
+>The steps to create a dashboard and add a web part are similar to how you create one in the Monitoring workspace, with one difference - you are not prompted to specify a management pack to save it to.
+Instead you are prompted to specify an existing folder or create a new one in your workspace.

 For detailed steps, review the following articles:

 * Create dashboard with [Alert widget](manage-create-web-dashboard-alerts.md)
 * Create dashboard with [State widget](manage-create-web-dashboard-state.md)